MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/get-started/quality-updates-schedule.md

 > [!IMPORTANT]
 > 1. 10.0.39 Release-8 have been cancelled due to the forthcoming holiday season.
-> 2. This PQU build is made available in the LCS --> Shared Asset Library to self-deploy.
+> 2. This PQU build is made available in the Lifecycle Services --> Shared Asset Library to self-deploy.

 ### <a name="schedule"></a> Proactive quality update upcoming 10.0.40 Release-4 train schedule